paulmillr/micro-sol-signer/README.md

 ### ABI/API

-There is no official ABI for Solana (in comparison with ethereum), but it is actually not big deal, since you will need to write API on top of raw ABI anyway.
+There is no official ABI for Solana (in comparison with ethereum), but it is actually not a big deal, since you will need to write API on top of raw ABI anyway.
-However, we have small DSL here (based on [micro-packed](https://github.com/paulmillr/micro-packed)), which allows to define ABI easier (look at `sol.token` definition in `index.ts`)
+We have small DSL, based on [micro-packed](https://github.com/paulmillr/micro-packed), which allows to define ABI easier: look at `sol.token` definition in `index.ts`.

 ## License